boostcon/cppnow_code_of_conduct/attendee_procedure_for_incident_handling.md

 assistance.
 If everyone is physically safe, involve law enforcement or security only at a victim's request.

-2. **Inform the Code of Conduct conference staff of the incident.** Contact
+2. **Inform the Code of Conduct team of the incident.** Contact
-%%COC_STAFF_FIRST_NAMES%% (info below) and inform them that an incident has occurred.
+%%COC_TEAM_FULL_NAMES%% by emailing %%COC_EMAIL%% and inform them that an incident has occurred.
 All conference staff are familiar with the code of conduct and incident reporting procedure, and can assist you in contacting these individuals.

-3. **Report the details to the Code of Conduct conference staff.** Provide
+3. **Report the details to the Code of Conduct team.** Provide
-%%COC_STAFF_FIRST_NAMES%% with a report describing the incident, preferably by email.
+%%COC_TEAM_FIRST_NAMES%% with a report describing the incident, preferably by email.
 All reports are confidential.

 Try to gather as much information as available, but do not interview people